 PHYS 423 PHYSICAL METHODS OF MATERIALS CHARACTERIZATION (3-0-3)(F).
 Physical principles and practical methods used in determining the structural, electronic, optical, and magnetic properties of materials.
 Optical, electron, and scanning microscopies, diffraction, surface analysis, optical spectroscopy, electrical transport, and magnetometry.
 PREREQ: PHYS 309 or PERM/INST.

 PHYS 432 THERMAL PHYSICS (4-0-4)(F).
 Foundations and applications of thermodynamics and statistical mechanics, including temperature, entropy, heat capacity, chemical potential, and free energies.
-Applications to gases, paramagnets, chemical systems, electrons, photons, phonons, and superfluids.
+Applications to gasses, paramagnets, chemical systems, electrons, photons, phonons, and superfluids.
 PREREQ: CHEM 111, PHYS 309.

 PHYS 436 SOFT MATTER (3-0-3)(S).
 Introduction to the physical principles underlying the properties and behaviors of soft matter, including polymers, gels, colloids, and liquid crystals.
 Examples of soft matter include glues, paints, soaps, rubber, foams, gelatin, milk, and most materials of biological origin.
 Recommended preparation: PHYS 309.
 PREREQ: MATH 275, PHYS 212, and either CHEM 322 or MSE 308 or PHYS 432.